AjobsTech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script to display the content of a file /etc/passwd\
+a script to display the content of two files /etc/passwd and /etc/hosts